threema-ch/threema-android/CONTRIBUTING.md

 ## Translations

-We manage our app translations through OneSky.
-If you're interested in improving translations, or if you would like to translate Threema to a new language, please sign up at <https://threema.oneskyapp.com/collaboration/>.
+We manage our app translations on Crowdin.
+If you’re interested in improving translations, or if you would like to translate Threema to a new language, please contact us at `support at threema dot ch`.